ionos-cloud/sdk-go-bundle/README.md

 package main

 import (
-   "github.com/ionos-cloud/sdk-go-bundle/common"
+   "github.com/ionos-cloud/sdk-go-bundle/shared"
    "github.com/sirupsen/logrus"
 )

 func main() {
    // create your configuration. replace username, password, token and url with correct values, or use NewConfigurationFromEnv()
-   // if you have set your env variables as explained above cfg := common.NewConfiguration("username", "password", "token", "hostUrl")
+   // if you have set your env variables as explained above cfg := shared.NewConfiguration("username", "password", "token", "hostUrl")
-   // enable request and response logging. this is the most verbose loglevel cfg.LogLevel = common.Trace
+   // enable request and response logging. this is the most verbose loglevel cfg.LogLevel = shared.Trace
    // inject your own logger that implements Printf cfg.Logger = logrus.New()
 }